-- Buildings: Building 9A is planned to be a four story, mixed use structure consisting of residential apartments over retail space.
-Building 9B is planned to be a four story, mixed use structure consisting of residential apartments over a parking garage.
-Both buildings are planned to be approximately 20,000 square feet. - Structure: Wood framed supported by shallow foundations for Building 9A and wood framed over precast concrete for Building 9B.
+- Buildings: Building 10A is planned to be a four story, mixed use structure consisting of residential apartments, restaurant space and potentially parking.
+Building 10B is planned to be a four story, mixed use structure consisting of residential apartments over a parking garage.
+Both buildings are planned to have a footprint of just under 20,000 square feet. - Structure: Building 10A and 10B, if including parking, are planned to be wood framed over precast concrete.
+If parking is not included we assume wood framed structures.
 Preliminary structural design assumed the structures would be supported by shallow foundations with a concrete slab on grade. - Cut and fill: Ranging from 4-20 feet of fill. - Foundations: Per preliminary structural designs, the footings are planned to be supported on shallow spread foundations of approximate width of 3 to 5 feet.
+The structural engineer assumed an allowable bearing capacity of 2,500 psf for preliminary foundation design